Pensacola Museum of Art View Map

 Tickets: FREE (Limited Seating)

 Eleanor Randolph, a veteran journalist and author will return to Pensacola to share her experiences as a female journalist and details on her new book, “The Many Lives of Michael Bloomberg.”
-The event will be held at 5:30 p.m. on Saturday, Nov.
+The author talk begins at 5:30 p.m. on Saturday, Nov.
 9, at the Pensacola Museum of Art, located at 407 S. Jefferson St. in downtown Pensacola.
-A book signing will begin promptly at 5:00 p.m., with books available for purchase at the museum.
+A book signing will begin promptly at 4:00 p.m., with books available for purchase at the museum.

 Randolph began her career in journalism at the Pensacola News Journal in 1968.
 She has covered national politics, the media, and Russia for The New York Times, The Washington Post, The Los Angeles Times and other newspapers.
 She has been a member of the New York Times editorial staff since 1998.
 Her articles have appeared in magazines including Vogue, Esquire, and The New Republic.

 Randolph’s new book, “The Many Lives of Michael Bloomberg” set for release on Sept.
 10, is an account of the former New York City mayor’s life and the computer software system he invented, which provides financial data to bankers and investors as well as its impact on the financial universe.
 The book chronicles Bloomberg’s life from his modest Jewish working-class upbringing in Massachusetts to Wall Street to New York City mayor to present day, and how he now spends his money philanthropically and politically.